-A St. Patrick’s Day classic, this Whole Wheat Irish Soda Bread replaces half the grains with whole grains and half the butter with Greek yogurt.
-Tastes as delicious as the original – you won’t know this version is better for you!
+This Whole Wheat Irish Soda Bread replaces half the grains with whole grains and half the butter with Greek yogurt.
+Perfect as a healthy swap for St. Patrick’s Day!

 I feel like I get the best of both worlds being Irish and Italian.
-I get the red sauce and the pasta, and the Guinness and the corned beed (in my case cabbage and turnips) and Irish soda bread!
+I get the red sauce and the pasta, and the Guinness and the corned beef and Irish soda bread!
 Pretty lucky, I know.
 Growing up, we used to get together every St. Patrick’s Day at my grandparents’ house and I have memories of playing Irish folk music and hanging out on the patio.
 Today, I try to continue the tradition of gathering loved ones on this holiday by making a big ol’ crockpot of corned beef and cabbage and inviting friends over for a Irish feast.

 Now any good Irish girl knows that St. Patty’s Day is not complete without Irish soda bread and every year I make the same soda bread recipe.
 But this year, I thought I’d change things up a bit and create a healthier version of the classic recipe.

-This recipe has got half whole grains!
+But if you are looking to increase the amount of whole grains in your diet, this recipe is half whole-grain!
 Can I get a heck yeahhh for fiber?
 It’s also got half the amount of butter originally called for and I replaced it with Greek yogurt (hello, protein!).
-I feel much better eating this version for breakfast alongside some hard boiled eggs knowing that I’m getting double the protein and some added fiber.
-Now that’s a breakfast with some serious staying power.
+Again, not because butter is bad (I lurrrve butter) but because the yogurt adds a protein punch!
+Added fiber and protein?!
+Now that’s some serious staying power.
 Plus, it tastes as good as the original.
-By using white whole-wheat flour, you really can’t detect a taste difference.
+By using white whole-wheat flour, you really can’t detect a taste difference because it’s more mild in flavor than whole-wheat.
 If anything, I think it tastes just a bit heartier.

 Whenever I make Irish soda bread, I always ask myself why I only make it once a year.
 It’s SO easy.
 This is one of those breads that doesn’t require you to rise-punch-rise and take 24 hours to make.
 With Irish soda bread, there’s no yeast required.
 In fact, the bread rises by a chemical reaction between the baking soda and the acidic buttermilk.